-Isabel is an associate producer for The Takeaway, WNYC's national news program.
-She started as a per diem in April 2016, and was brought on to the full-time staff that November.
+Isabel is the Line Producer for The Takeaway, WNYC's national news program.
+She started as a per diem in April 2016, and was brought on to the full-time staff that November as an associate producer.
+She was promoted to Line Producer in 2018.

 Until April 2016, she was the Associate Editor of The Riverdale Press, a renowned community newspaper in the northwest Bronx where she received 1st place in education coverage from the New York Press Association in 2015.
 She got her start in college at UCLA Radio.